snprim/ST558_project_1/README.md

 baseurl_records <- "https://records.nhl.com/site/api"
 ```

-Here is a function to get basic information about all teams.
+`getFran` retrieves basic information about all teams.

 /franchise (Returns id, ﬁrstSeasonId and lastSeasonId and name of every
 team in the history of the NHL)